TungstenTransformation/Vidado/README.md

 ## Vidado Read API Features
 * Cloud-based OCR engine.
 Vidado does not keep any images or results after processing.
-* Vidado READ API supports **zones** and not **pages** - each image must be smaller than 100,000 pixels, which is 1.1 inch² or 7.1 cm² at 300 dpi.
-The script will shrink images that are larger than 100,000 pixels.
+* Vidado READ API supports **zones** and not **pages** - each image must be smaller than 100,000 pixels, which is 1.1 inch² or 7.1 cm² at 300 dpi. *The script will dynamically shrink images that are larger than 100,000 pixels.*
-* The engine is a Deep Neural Network trained on 1,000,000,000 field samples in *English*.
+* The engine is a Deep Neural Network trained on 1,000,000,000 hand-checked field samples in *English*.
 * Vidado claims over 90% field level accuracy or better than a human.
+  * Vidado only returns results in lower case.
+It does not return accents.
   * You can expect excellent results on Latin languages without accents - eg Spanish, Dutch, Italian, Swahili, Indonesian.
 * It works on black&white, greyscale and color images.
+* Only horizontal text, nor can vertical text be read.
+* There is no deskew, but the engine was trained on samples with ±5° skew.
 * no image cleanup at all is required - smudges, lines, boxes, shadings are all ignored.
+* You cannot train Vidado, but as a Clound System it is constantly being improved.
 * The trial license is limited to 1 call per second.

 ## Configuration steps